-Every year during the Islamic calendar month of Dhul-Hijjah, Muslims around the world sacrifice a Qurban (Udhiyah); which can be a goat, sheep, cow or camel – to reflect the submission of Prophet Ibrahim (PBUH) who was commanded by Allah to sacrifice his beloved son Ismail.
+Every year during the Islamic calendar month of Dhul-Hijjah, Muslims around the world sacrifice a Qurban (Udhiyah); which can be a goat, sheep, cow or camel – to reflect the submission of Prophet Ibrahim (Peace be upon Him) who was commanded by Allah to sacrifice his beloved son Ismail.
 Allah (SWT) rewarded Prophet Ibrahim for his obedience by saving Ismail and a ram was sacrificed instead.

 Qurban is sacrificed during the days of Eid Al-Adha as an act of worship, thereby intending to draw closer to Allah.

-It is one of the great rituals of Islam prescribed in the Book of Allah and the Sunnah of His Messenger (PBUH).
+Sacrificing Udhiyah is one of the great rituals of Islam prescribed in Quran and the Sunnah of His Messenger (Peace be upon Him).